TezosTaqueria/taqueria/design-docs/state-architecture.md

 To compile both:
 `taq run compile`

-This mechanism would also allow you to alias longer existing commands.
+This mechanism would allow you to:
+- alias longer existing commands
+- create an approach for handling multi-file contracts
+- integrate third-party tools for which no plugin exists yet